 Create cultural experiences that can serve as international model and enhance overall quality of life.

 Provide artistic and cultural needs to all citizens & visitors.

 Promote a rich and diverse cultural experience in the City of Atlanta.

-Nurture artists and Arts organizations.
+Nurture artists and arts organizations.

 Educate and inform citizens and visitors of the City’s cultural offerings.

-Support the arts community of Atlanta.
+Support the local arts community.